rohshar/Git-Proj/README.md

 This is a simple implementation of Git.

 # Usage
-Clone the repo and then from inside the outer gitlet directory run "java gitlet.Main {command}" using the command line
+Clone the repo and then from run "java gitlet.Main {command}" using the command line

 # Supported Commands:
 - init